git/git.github.io/rev_news/drafts/edition-105.md

 + [Git Training](https://www.youtube.com/playlist?list=PL1gv5yv3DoZNIPVAlZRGPEB0fBvflO-xN)
-  playlist of 45 short YouTube videos by Joost De Cock provides git training materials for people who would like to understand how Git works rather than try to memorize all of its commands without knowing what they do.
+  playlist of 45 short YouTube videos by Joost De Cock provides Git training materials for people who would like to understand how Git works rather than try to memorize all of its commands without knowing what they do.
 + The Real Python Podcast: